CODE QUALITY

 • Move Class/Method: Reorganizes classes or methods into more appropriate locations.

-• Refactor Preview: Shows a preview of changes before applying them, allowing you to confirm intent.
+• Refactor Preview: Shows a preview of changes before applying them, allowing you to confirm.

 Example Using Refactoring Tools: If you're working on a long method, you can: